Eurosport: Motorsport

-Eurosport Events (formerly known as 'KSO Kigema Sports Organisation Ltd') is the Eurosport group's sporting events management/promotion/production division, which promotes the FIA World Touring Car Cup (WTCR) and the FIA European Rally Championship.
+Discovery Sports Events (formerly known as Eurosport Events and before that 'KSO Kigema Sports Organisation Ltd.') is the Eurosport group's sporting events management / promotion / production division, which promotes the FIA European Rally Championship and previously the FIA World Touring Car Cup (WTCR).

 Eurosport Events was also the promoter of the Intercontinental Rally Challenge, a rival rallying series to the World Rally Championship, and of the FIA European Touring Car Cup.
 The IRC ceased at the end of the 2012 season, with Eurosport taking over series promotion of the ERC from 2013.
 The European Touring Car Cup was active until 2017.

 Since 2008, the Eurosport Group has also been broadcasting the annual 24 Hours of Le Mans in full.

 Eurosport airs MotoGP in India, previously it had broadcasting rights in various territories including the Netherlands, Belgium, Romania, France and Germany.
 The network also airs Superbike World Championship in multiple European countries.

+Since 2008, Eurosport airs British Superbikes for UK broadcasts and World Feed.

 On 29 September 2015, Eurosport acquired the Portuguese broadcasting rights for Formula One between 2016 and 2018.

 On 30 September, Eurosport and FIM announced that they had signed a contract regarding partnership for FIM's international speedway championships where Eurosport will be the promotor for 10 years.
 They also announced a deal to show SGB Premiership matches live throughout the season.

 Eurosport airs Formula E across Western and Central Europe, except in Germany and Italy.

+The network also airs Malaysian Cub Prix in multiple European countries.